-Glass and Aluminum Framed Greenhouse Projects:
+Glass and Aluminum Greenhouse

 As the Engineer of Record, we provided the structural engineering and design for a 22 ft. x 52 ft. tension rod supported glass wall, the door portal frames, and door jambs.
 This project is located on the Avenue of the Americas, NY, NY.